-15. Potential Abuse of System
+14. Potential Abuse of System

 Students are required to register their attendance at scheduled face-to-face teaching sessions by swiping their student card against the readers located in each teaching room.
-The

-University recognises the potential for abuse of the system in students scanning into scheduled teaching sessions for others or scanning and then not attending the scheduled learning session.
-Any suspected abuse of the system will normally be investigated by the Faculty/School in conjunction with the student compliance team who will invite students to a meeting to discuss the circumstances in the first instance.
+The University recognises the potential for abuse of the system in students scanning into scheduled teaching sessions for others or scanning and then not attending the scheduled learning session.
+Any suspected abuse of the system will normally be investigated by the Faculty/School in conjunction with the Student Immigration and Compliance Team who will invite students to a meeting to discuss the circumstances in the first instance.
 Students suspected of abuse of the system may have their case escalated to the University's Student Disciplinary Procedure, depending on the nature of the situation.

-16. Requesting a Review of a decision to withdraw a student for non-attendance
+15. Requesting a Review of a decision to withdraw a student for non-attendance